Dansoftowner/Boomega/docs/PLUGIN_GUIDE.md

 ### The `ThemePlugin` interface

-To make Boomega recognize your theme, you have to implement the [`ThemePlugin`](/src/main/java/com/dansoftware/boomega/plugin/api/ThemePlugin.kt) interface and provide your newly created `Theme`.
+To make Boomega recognize your theme, you have to implement the [`ThemePlugin`](/src/main/java/com/dansoftware/boomega/plugin/api/ThemePlugin.kt) interface and provide your previously created `Theme`.

 <table>